 Bracelet Blast – Use the Bracelet Blast to channel energy that blows away nearby foes!

-Has the best rebounding (or redirection) ability out of all the characters.
+She has the best rebounding (or redirection) ability out of all the characters.
 Is able to cancel her spring momentum with an aerial attack, which allows her to spam her aerial for higher than normal damage output near walls.
 Her lasso attack is lethal on the specific stages.
 Bracelet Blast complements her lasso attack very well.

 #4: Harley Quinn